server-os/server-image/README.md

 generations of said hardware to test against to verify that there aren't regressions.

-Along with the various build artifacts created by the SmartOS build that deliver the operating system media, we produce a tarball containing the test suites that were included in the 'illumos-joyent' repository.
+Along with the various build artifacts created by the ServerOS build that deliver the operating system media, we produce a tarball containing the test suites that were included in the 'illumos-joyent' repository.